ewendel/react-workshop/readme.md

 - `mapTypeControl`: `false`
 - `initialCenter`: 30.675226, -35.051272

 Each tweet has a geolocation.
-Use this to the place markers on the map.
+Use this to the place a marker on the map for each tweet.

-(If you've set up the Twitter API access yourself, you can control the rate at which you receive tweets on the frontend.
-In `twitter-ws.js`, change the value of the `currentSpeed` variable to some other value, then restart the backend, i.e.  re-run `npm start`.)
+(If you have set up the Twitter API access yourself, you can control the rate at which you receive tweets on the frontend.
+In `task/twitter-ws.js`, change the value of the `currentSpeed` variable to some other value, then restart the backend, i.e. re-run `npm start`.)

 It can be wise to only use, let's say, the last hundred received tweets in order to avoid your computer from crashing due to the vast amounts of tweets.

-### Task 5: InfluentialTweets
+### Task 5: Influential tweets

-Now that we are receiving way more tweets, it is becoming harder to read the tweets in our `TweetList`.
-Change this component to show the three tweets that have the most followers amongst tweets that are shown on the map.
+Now that we are receiving more tweets, it is becoming harder to read the tweets in our `TweetList`.
+Change this component to show the three tweets that have the most followers amongst the tweets that are shown on the map.

-### Task 6: CurrentTweet
+### Task 6: Current tweet

 We want to to be able to click on one of our map markers in order to highlight and show that tweet.
 Make a new component `CurrentTweet` to